AnshKhurana/anshkhurana.github.io/_pages/about.md

   - /about.html
 ---

 I am a graduate student in Computer Science at Stanford University.
-I am passionate making machine learning research come to life with practical, reliable and safe deployed solutions.
+I am passionate about making machine learning research come to life with practical, reliable and safe deployed solutions.

 Previously, I was a Pre-Doctoral Researcher at [Google Research India](https://research.google/teams/india-research-lab/), where I worked primarily on unsupervised domain adaptation.
 In August 2021, I graduated from the Indian Institute of Technology Bombay ([IIT Bombay](https://www.iitb.ac.in/)) with a B.Tech. in [Computer Science and Engineering](https://www.cse.iitb.ac.in/) and a Minor in [Statistics](http://www.math.iitb.ac.in/Academics/minor.php).
 I received the Research Excellence Award for my B.Tech. thesis on *Deep Learning for Medical Image Enhancement* under the guidance of Prof. [Suyash P. Awate](https://www.cse.iitb.ac.in/~suyash/).
 In the summer of 2020, I interned at [Google Research India](https://research.google/teams/india-research-lab/) and worked on form structure recognition.
 In winter 2019, I interned at [Aarhus University](https://international.au.dk/), Denmark and worked with Prof. [Panagiotis Karras](https://cs.au.dk/~karras/) on devising a model for content-aware influence maximization in social networks.
 In the summer of 2019, I interned at the [National University of Singapore](https://www.nus.edu.sg/), where I worked on utilizing user input effectively for interactive image segmentation with Prof. [Angela Yao](https://www.comp.nus.edu.sg/cs/people/ayao/).